Quaggles/dcs-unit-tester/README.md

 * Have a trigger to set the player aircraft to active pause instantly, this prevents flight model changes from effecting the outcome of the test
 * Enemy target aircraft has Task = 'nothing', Reaction to Threat = 'No Reaction', Chaff - Flare Using = 'Never Use'.
 This means they fly the same path every time and the minimum amount of randomness is introduced.
-* Since I'm testing whether the Hornet radar works to guide the AMRAAM onto the target I make sure the target aircraft is not infront of the Hornet since if LTWS failed the missile would be fired in visual mode and might find the target without the Hornet's radar
+* Since I'm testing whether the Hornet radar works to guide the AMRAAM onto the target I make sure the target aircraft is not in front of the Hornet since if LTWS failed the missile would be fired in visual mode and might find the target without the Hornet's radar
 * To mark the target as L&S I use the undesignate button (Makes highest priority target L&S) instead of slewing to the target and pressing TDC depress, this means that if ED changes the slew rate or the scale of the radar display it won't break the test

 These are the types of considerations you should make when creating your tests if you want them to work across versions and be as consistent as possible which is after all the whole point of the tests.
 I've done some tests of CCRP bombing that break some of these rules by having the player aircraft start in active pause, I configure all systems, then escape active pause with the aircraft in an autopilot mode to fly straight, the aircraft is placed roughly 10 seconds before the CCRP release point so a minimum amount of entropy is introduced by the flight model.
-This has worked so far without issue but I would avoid any flight model interaction if possible.
+This has worked so far without issue, but I would avoid any flight model interaction if possible.

-Once your test mission is ready play through it once and successfully satisfy the assertion (Shoot the red unit), save the track and then it can be loaded by the unit tester.
+Once your test mission is ready play through it once and successfully satisfy the assertion (Shoot the red unit), save the track, and then it can be loaded by the unit tester.

 ## How to create a test (Detailed)